The best reality TV show has been on for more than 10 years, and it seems most of mainstream America hasn’t even watched it.

 And all of this wouldn’t be possible without the brains (and wig) behind the operation, RuPaul Charles, or more affectionately known by the queens on the show, Mama Ru.

-RuPaul became the most recognizable drag queen in America, but it wouldn’t be until the premiere of “RuPaul’s Drag Race” that took Ru and his empire to the global level.
+RuPaul became the most recognizable drag queen in America, but it wouldn’t be until the premiere of “RuPaul’s Drag Race” that Ru and his empire were taken to the global level.

 The success of the show goes to RuPaul, who has been breaking barriers his entire career.
 It’s hard to imagine an out and proud drag queen becoming such a success, let alone a drag queen of color to become the face and name of the art of drag.

 RuPaul doesn’t seem to be stopping anytime soon, either.
-He just had a new scripted series debut on Netflix earlier this year called “AJ and the Queen,” along with the 12th season of “Drag Race,” which just ended.
-The fifth season of the “All Stars” edition of the show is currently airing.
+He has a scripted series on Netflix called “AJ and the Queen,” and has done 13 seasons of “Drag Race.”

 RuPaul has obviously inspired generations of young queer people to live their most authentic lives, but he’s also made it easier for people who may not at first have been accepting of the LGBTQ+ community to come around and realize that people are just people and love is love.